 4. Where there is a 'no' response, those houses should be noted so that they aren't hassled with another delivery.
 Then the process should be repeated with the spare papers going to other homes not previously delivered to, until all are being given to people willing to receive them.
 Names and addresses of people who say 'yes' should be noted down and brought to the Lord regularly in prayer.
 These 'seekers' are the first sign of a fruitful witness.

 5. When seekers have been identified, a follow-up programme should be set in place.
 In the sixth month of delivery, it would be good to consider going to the readers with our Community Survey Questionnaire (ask us to email it to you - see the Contact page).
 When this is answered it may provide information to help decide how best to follow-up each person more individually, according to their needs.
-As the church or group gets to know people in the area, pray about ideas for involving them in the Christian life, or inviting to enquiry courses like Alpha, Y Course, Christianity Explained, etc.
+As the church or group gets to know people in the area, pray about ideas for involving them in the Christian life, or inviting to enquiry courses like Alpha, Y Course, Christianity Explored, etc.